jonathanhogg/flitter/docs/shaders.md

 turned off with the attribute:

 `nearest=` *BOOLEAN*
-: Use `nearest=false` to turn off interpolation on child nodes.
+: Specify `nearest=true` to use nearest pixel sampling instead of linear interpolation.

 ### Shader programs